 Presentations held by doctoral students during Schools, Courses and Conferences give 1/3 ECTS.
-In addition, credits for the conference attendance are also considered (1/25 ECTSnumber of attendance hours).
+In addition, credits for the conference attendance are also considered (1/25 ECTS\number of attendance hours).
 In case of more presentations within the same conference, each one gives 1/3 ECTS.

-Through this activity, each student can achieve up to 4 ECTS credits per year; the allocation of these ECTS credits is subject to the submission to the Course Coordinator and to the Course Secretary of proper documentation of participation in the School or Conferences.
-It is assumed the participation to a School/Congress/Conference at least once in three years.
+Through this activity, each student can achieve up to 4 ECTS credits per year; the allocation of these ECTS credits is subject to the submission to the Course Coordinator and to the Course Secretary of proper documentation of participation in Schools or Conferences.

-It is required to have obtained a minimum of 10 ECTS credits through curriculum oriented educational activities for being admitted to the thesis evaluation procedure.
+It is required to have participated as speaker to a conference/congress at least once in the three years and to have obtained a minimum of 8 ECTS credits through curriculum oriented educational activities for being admitted to the thesis evaluation procedure.